phpearth/docs/faq/databases/05-databas-vs-filesystem.md

 * Standards enforcement

 * However .....
-  * Commerical DBMS often have high initial cost
+  * Commercial DBMS often have high initial cost
   * Many DBMSs have high overhead - require powerful computers
   * DBMS are not special purpose software programs
   * Performance depends on the application